 Submission of a paper will be regarded as implying that it contains original unpublished work and is not being submitted for publication elsewhere.

 Manuscripts should be in English.
 It is the responsibility of the author to ensure that the typescript is correct in style, syntax and spelling.
 Manuscripts will be considered in any form, but manuscripts longer than 50 pages are rarely accepted for publication.
-The refereeing process will be accelerated, if the manuscripts are double-spaced and the authorship is identified only on a removable cover page.
-If manuscripts are submitted electronically, they should be divided into two separate files: (i) the title page including the title of the paper, the full names of the authors and contact information; (ii) the manuscript with the title of the paper, abstract, keywords and JEL codes on the first page.
+The manuscripts should be double-spaced.
+We use single-blind process so the article need not be anonymized.
+The manuscripts should include the title of the paper, the full names of the authors and their contact information, abstract, keywords, the JEL codes, and acknowledgements on the first page.

 References should be listed at the end of the article.
-Some examples can be seen below (for more examples, please refer to past issues of the journal).
+Some examples can be seen below (for more examples, please refer to past issues of the FEP or JFEA journals).
 References in the text to this list should be made by putting the year in parentheses, e.g. Smith (1776).

 Azariadis, C. (1993).
 Intertemporal Macroeconomics.
 Oxford: Basil Blackwell.